othmanekahtal/code-correctly-sass/README.md

 # Code Correctly SASS !

+you can install package using npm command :

+`npm i code-correctly-sass`

+or read more about this package : https://www.npmjs.com/package/code-correctly-sass

 ## Setup environment for sass :

 - for config and setup environment for sass automatically :